Albenzoo/PerfectBet/README.md

 # PerfectBet :soccer: :moneybag:
 PerfectBet, an Angular web app designed to help users identify profitable football bet arbitrage opportunities, fetches odds from various bookmakers and compares them to find discrepancies that provide a risk-free way to bet on all possible outcomes of a match and still generate profit.
 This technique, commonly known as surebet, aims to make a profit regardless of the outcome of a match by betting on all available options through multiple bookmakers and exploiting the differences in odds between them.
+It’s common knowledge in the industry that bookmakers always set the odds in their favour and earn money by taking a margin of the odds offered.
+To illustrate this, imagine a betting site views the chance of an outcome at 50%.
+They should display odds of 1/1 (2.00) but in order to guarantee money is made, 9/10 (1.90) will instead be put forward.

+The betting site will then proceed to balance the investments on each side of a given bet by adjusting odds so they are always in the black.

+Exactly the same principle applies to a Sure Bet, the only difference being it’s you in control of the margin and not the bookies.

+By going between different bookmakers and coming across differing odds, you are able to set the margin in your favour.

+Take a look at this example

 For example, suppose there are three bookmakers offering the following odds for a football match: